Adding Trades Manually

 - Confidence Level - Slider from 1-10

-Complete your post-trade protocol checklist (if you have one set up):
+Complete your trade protocol checklists (if you have them set up).
+There are 3 types:

-Protocols are pre-trade or post-trade checklists you create.
+Create your protocol checklists before using this step.
 See the Trading Protocols Guide for setup instructions.

 Step 6: Documentation